mrsirg97-rgb/torch-liquidation-kit/packages/bot/readme.md

 - Agent keypair generated in-process with `Keypair.generate()` (or loaded from optional `SOLANA_PRIVATE_KEY`)
 - Vault model: agent is a stateless controller, all value stays in the vault
 - Authority can unlink the agent wallet instantly via `buildUnlinkWalletTransaction()`
+- All SDK calls wrapped with 30-second timeout — a hanging RPC cannot stall the bot indefinitely
 - Minimal dependencies: `@solana/web3.js` + `torchsdk` -- both pinned to exact versions
 - No post-install hooks, no remote code fetching
 - `disable-model-invocation: true` -- agents cannot invoke this skill autonomously